-Local residents were also worried it would spoil the view of the church.
-They argued the facilities on offer from the extension already exist at the Scout hall or village hall less than 200 yards from the church [both further up Lingwood Lane].
+Residents were also worried it would spoil the view of the church.
+They argued the facilities on offer from the extension already exist at the Scout hall or village hall less than 200 yards from the church [both further up Lingwood Lane

 After two years in the planning, in 1999 it was eventually approved by all the planning authorities.
 Reconstruction work lasted for about 6 months and now provides a new entrance porch and doorway, foyer, a small meeting room, a toilet suitable also for the disabled, and a small kitchen.
 When work commenced, the tombstone of the notable Mansfield Parkyns, the last person to be buried in the churchyard, had to be moved slightly.
 It is estimated that 70% of the new building incorporates stone and other materials from the former porch.
 It has a pitched roof with slates that blend in with the old.
 During the work, entrance to the church was by way of the west doorway in the bell tower.